anviettrung/Unity-Quick-Scene-Selection/README.md

 ﻿# Quick Scene Selection

-Provides a drop-down on toolbar that quickly select scenes in build list
+Provide a drop-down in the toolbar that quickly selects scenes in the build list.

 ## Importing